 If you do not provide voting instructions to your intermediary, then your common shares will not be voted at the meeting on any proposal with respect to which the intermediary does not have discretionary authority.
-To the extent that Legion provides a proxy card to an intermediary who holds shares for a non-registered beneficial shareowner, none of the matters to be voted on at the Meeting will be considered a discretionary matter under the rules of the various regional and national exchanges of which the intermediary is a member (the "Broker Rules"), which means that an intermediary that is subject to the Broker Rules will not have authority to vote shares held by a non-registered shareowner without instructions from the non-registered shareowner.
 If you are a non-registered shareowner, please instruct the intermediary how to vote your common shares using the voting instruction form provided by your intermediary so that your vote can be counted.
-The voting instruction form provided by the intermediary holding your common shares may also include information about how to submit your voting instructions over the Internet.
-The BLUE universal proxy card accompanying this proxy statement will provide information regarding Internet voting.
+The voting instruction form provided by the intermediary holding your common shares may also include information about how to submit your voting instructions over the Internet or by telephone.
+The BLUE proxy card accompanying this proxy statement will provide information regarding Internet and telephone voting.